dentarg/auth0-blog/_posts/2017-02-07-reactjs-authentication-tutorial.markdown

 {% endhighlight %}

-Feel free to check out your application in the browser.
+Now, feel free to check out your application in the browser.
 Right now, you should have something like this:

 ![Homepage](https://cdn.auth0.com/blog/react/homepage.png)
 _Homepage_